rlucioni/jekyll-site/_posts/2013-11-17-senate-voting-relationships.md

 >
 > \- *The Economist*, December 7 issue

 Using voting data from the 101st Congress through the current 113th Congress, I created a series of network visualizations showing voting relationships between senators.
 They can be found in this [album](http://imgur.com/a/Wmoex#0).
-I used these visualizations to create the GIF below, which illustrates a widening gap between Democratic and Republican senators.
+I used these visualizations to create the animation below, which illustrates a widening gap between Democratic and Republican senators.

 <div align="center">
     <img class="gfyitem" data-id="FloweryDirtyGermanshorthairedpointer" />